How to: Cross chain swaps between Ethereum and Bitcoin

 Now that we are familiar with what btcrelay is, we can now begin to think about implementing it in a smart contract.

-In a nutshell, this system works by creating a fresh bitcoin address designed to recieve bitcoins in exchange for ethereum, implementing a contract that can read the Bitcoin blockchain using btcrelay, setting a daily rate between Ether and Bitcoin and providing some liquidity inside the smart contract to pull of the trade.
+In a nutshell, this system works by creating a fresh bitcoin address designed to receive bitcoins in exchange for ethereum, implementing a contract that can read the Bitcoin blockchain using btcrelay, setting a daily rate between Ether and Bitcoin and providing some liquidity inside the smart contract to pull of the trade.

 Bitcoin and Ethereum both use the same key generating algorithm, meaning a buyer can send some bitcoin to your address and receive ether on the same key that they used to send the bitcoin.